 Solicitations on campus are prohibited.
 University-endorsed organizations must complete a fund-raising event approval form in the Office of Student Affairs before selling anything on or off campus.
-If organizations are holding an approved fund-raising event on campus, they must complete an extended hour's form and obtain the signature of the Director of Student Activities.
+If organizations are holding an approved fund-raising event on campus, they must complete an extended hour's form and obtain the signature of the director of student activities.
 All requests seeking donations from alumni, corporations, local businesses or other external constituents must be approved in advance by the Office of Advancement.
-Any person or group not endorsed by KCUMB who wishes to make a presentation, sell products or distribute information must submit a request in writing to the Administrative Team, in care of the Provost, Dean of the College of Osteopathic Medicine.
+Any person or group not endorsed by KCUMB who wishes to make a presentation, sell products or distribute information must submit a request in writing to the Leadership Team, in care of the provost and dean of the College of Osteopathic Medicine.
 This policy includes the distribution of information, posting information on bulletin boards and any use of the facilities.
-All petitions and questionnaires (with the exception of those distributed by KCUMB departments) being distributed to students must be approved by the Vice President for Student Affairs.
+All petitions and questionnaires (with the exception of those distributed by KCUMB departments) being distributed to students must be approved by the vice president for student affairs.